Washing your face with warm water feels pleasant, especially on cold mornings or after a tiring day at work.

 What happens when you wash your face with hot water?

-Our facial skin is different from the skin on other parts of our body.
-It is thinner, contains many small capillaries and pores.
+Our facial skin is different from other areas of the body.
+It's thinner and contains many small capillaries and pores.

-While hot water may feel instantly relaxing, it can have many hidden dangers.
-When exposed to hot water, the capillaries under the skin's surface are easily damaged, leading to redness and blotchiness.
+Although hot water can provide instant relaxation, it also has potential drawbacks.
+When exposed to hot water, the capillaries beneath the skin's surface are easily damaged, leading to redness and discoloration.

-In addition, hot water also removes the natural oils from the skin.
-This oil layer plays an important role in moisturizing and protecting the skin from harmful environmental factors.
-When the oil layer is lost, the skin becomes dry, tight and more vulnerable.
+Furthermore, hot water strips away the skin's natural oils.
+These oils play a crucial role in moisturizing and protecting the skin from environmental damage.
+When these oils are lost, the skin becomes dry, tight, and more vulnerable to injury.

-In particular, when the skin is no longer protected by its natural oils, the breakdown of collagen occurs more quickly.
-Collagen is an important protein that helps maintain the firmness and elasticity of the skin.
-Frequent exposure to hot water reduces the ability to produce collagen, leading to the appearance of wrinkles, fine lines and sagging skin.
+In particular, when the skin is no longer protected by its natural oil layer, the breakdown of collagen occurs more rapidly.
+Collagen is a vital protein that helps maintain skin firmness and elasticity.
+Frequent exposure to hot water reduces collagen production, leading to the appearance of wrinkles, fine lines, and sagging skin.

-Another less-noticed but equally serious side effect is the weakening of the skin’s natural protective barrier.
-Hot water makes the skin more sensitive to environmental factors such as pollution, harsh weather, or even skin care products.
+Another less-noticed but equally serious harm is the weakening of the skin's natural protective barrier.
+Hot water makes the skin more sensitive to environmental factors such as pollution, harsh weather, or even skincare products.

 Hot water makes the skin more sensitive to environmental factors.